 Each student organization should annually educate and review with its officers, members and affiliates the Student Organization Risk Management Guidelines of Sam Houston State University.
-These Risk Management Guidelines are made available in the Dean of Students' Office and the Department of Student Activities and reprinted in "Student Guidelines."
+These Risk Management Guidelines are made available in the Dean of Students' Office and Leadership Initiatives and reprinted in "Student Guidelines."
 Copies should be obtained and distributed to all advisors, officers, members and affiliates before the start of classes each semester.